 Geurie / Situated right between Wellington and Dubbo along the Mitchell Highway is the quaint village of Geurie.
 Residents are delighted to play host to a collection of annual events that appeal to the equestrian enthusiast, including pony club camps, camp drafts, picnic races and the popular rodeo.
 Stop by Wise Park on the fifth Saturday of the month (when applicable) to browse the treasure trove of goodies to be found at the Geurie Lions Markets.

 Mumbil / The name ‘Mumbil’ comes from the Aboriginal word for black wattle which was once abundant in the area.
-This has inspired the name of Mumbil’s major event, The Black Wattle Fair held each October.
+This has inspired the name of Mumbil’s major annual event, The Black Wattle Fair.
 Mumbil enjoys an envious location as the closest centre to the shores of the Region’s largest water sports playground – Lake Burrendong.

 Stuart Town / Formally known as Ironbark and referred to in the famous Banjo Paterson poem ‘The Man from Ironbark’, the village of Stuart Town was home to many hoping to find their fortune during the days of the NSW gold rush.
-Locals take great pride in their heritage and history, celebrating the Man from Ironbark Festival every year on Easter Saturday.
+Locals take great pride in their heritage and history, celebrating the Man from Ironbark Festival every year.